dougbutner/poetry/Carbonite Scrolls/In the Unconditional Love Holding Together Everything.md

 More than one soul could ever see,

-In the Unconditional love holding together everything
+In the **Unconditional Love** holding together everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzMTI4MjM0NywxOTg0ODcyOTgzXX0=
+eyJoaXN0b3J5IjpbLTg0NTQ5NTA0NywxOTg0ODcyOTgzXX0=
 -->